 Sifting through the pages of the past, a lot has been uncovered and a lot is yet to be discovered.
 The Muziris Heritage Project brought the Biennale to Kochi and gave it recognition on the international canvas as well.

 This journey had no ending but it did make for an interesting chapter in my book and definitely for an unforgettable experience that has made it to the top of my travel list.
 And here was another addition: while the road trips are often long and hectic, I decided to take the local ferry back to the hotel which charges 23 per head—yes, and this is not a misprint.

 In the Fort Kochi area, there is a small street behind the big post office called Quiero Street.
 Down the road, there is a small store named Vastra that sells Ayurvedic clothes, towels, bed sheets, handkerchiefs and many other things.
 An interesting fact about their cloth is that it has properties of ayurvedic herbs that benefit your body.
 It’s definitely worth the buy.

 Getting there: Indigo has two direct flights and two connecting flights from Delhi to Kochi every day.

 When to go: We would suggest escaping to Kochi during November-December.

 Stay: You can stay at Bolgatty Palace & Island Resort, 0484 275 0500; www.bolgattypalacekochi.com.

-Eat: You can indulge in delicious seafood at various restaurants at Fort Kochi.
-David Hall Gallery Café, Spice Fort and Vasco Café are some that we would suggest.
-For a local experience, you can dine at any small dhaba near a temple where you get a vegetarian meal with rice, sambar, korma, papad, butter milk, rasam.
+Eat: You can indulge in delicious seafood at various restaurants in Fort Kochi.
+David Hall Gallery Café, Spice Fort, and Vasco Café are some that we would suggest.
+For a local experience, you can dine at any small dhaba near a temple where you get a vegetarian meal with rice, sambar, korma, papad, buttermilk, and rasam.

 Shop: Buy spices and flower extracts from Mattancherry Spice Market.
 The shops at the airport are well stocked and priced too.